A flash sale email brings a spike in clicks, yet revenue barely moves. The real lift often comes from a different email type sent at a precise moment.

 - What segments responded differently?

 These steps make email more predictable because they reduce guesswork and improve intent match.
+For help structuring messages themselves, review the six key components of effective emails.

 From here, the next focus is building a simple email marketing strategy for your funnel, so these choices turn into a repeatable system.